Welcome to the Adult's Page!

 Our library prides itself on the service that it provides to adults.

-We offer free tech help at the library.
-You can stop by, call us at 712-338-4643, or email us at email@example.com.
-Jeff Cookinham is also here on the first Wednesday of every month from 6:30-7:30 to assist with your technology questions.
+We offer free Tech Help at the library.
+You can stop by, call us at 712-338-4643, or email us at firstname.lastname@example.org.
+Jeff Cookinham is also here on the first Wednesday of every month from 6:30-7:30 p.m. to assist with your technology questions.

-If you would like to get Free Ebooks and Audiobooks on your device, you can click here.
+If you would like to get Free Ebooks and Audiobooks on your device, you can click HERE.
+If you would like an Ebook Tutorial, click HERE.

 “Why do I read?